MicrosoftDocs/biztalk-docs/biztalk/core/pipeline-designer-keyboard-shortcuts.md

 ---
 description: "Learn more about: Pipeline Designer Keyboard Shortcuts"
-title: "Pipeline Designer Keyboard Shortcuts | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Pipeline Designer Keyboard Shortcuts" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "Pipeline Designer, keyboard shortcuts"
-  - "keyboard shortcuts, Pipeline Designer" ms.assetid: 1f40da23-2dd8-4d25-9b99-f83b1696ceb7
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Pipeline Designer Keyboard Shortcuts
 You can navigate through the design surface by using your keyboard instead of your mouse.
 The following table shows the keyboard shortcuts that you can use.